 The most recent hero to this day is the alt art of Bilbo Baggins who was in the very first AP ever released.
 This version features Bilbo stepping out of Bag End and was released during GenCon 2019 along with the Bilbo-Smeagol playmat and the Mines of Moria scenario kit.
 This time, FFG was understocked on LOTR LCG product, as they didn’t even have the new Deluxe that was supposed to be there.
 As a result, there were far less alt art Bilbos released during the convention, so less are in circulation.
 Many people ended up with IOU slips from FFG, so after ahving gone through so many hoops, people ended up holding on to their copy of Bilbo.
 Balancing this with his low popularity though, gets you around the price of $60-$70 for his alt art.
 It is difficult to pinpoint, as I haven’t seen any copies for sale outside of the first 2 weeks after the convention.
 Should prices change, I will adjust the article accordingly.

 During the Vengeance of Mordor cycle, FFG started to hand out cards with the art of some of the player cards on them.
 These were only available through pre-order of their adventure packs, making them semi-rare to those staying loyal to their local gameshops or are not living in the US and who are not willing to pay the huge shipping fees.
 These cards do not contain any game text, so you will have to remember it when using the card in the game, but I recommend to just use the regular card.
-To this day, I have not seen anyone selling these arts, but I doubt they will be as collectable as the alt art heroes.
+These cards were made for all of the expansions in the Vengeance of Mordor cycle, as well as the Mines of Moria and Escape from Khazad-Dum POD expansions.
+Since these were only available for a limited time through FFG and even then didn’t always get delivered, the cards are relatively rare.
+They tend to be in collections of people who don’t want to get rid of them, so it is rare to see them up for sale.
+Since these are just art cards, I don’t value them as high as alt art cards that you can use in your game.
+Updates on prices can follow if some are offered up for sale.

 A very old type of collectable are official deckboxes that were handed out during Game Night events in 2013 (Khazad-Dum) and 2014 (Bard the Bowman).
 Because of their age, it is unlikely you will come across these often, but they can be used to store your cards in if you manage to find them.
 But if you are getting these second-hand, make sure that they are in good condition, since cardboard deckboxes like these are prone to being damaged over time.
 They are also not the best quality deckbox you can get, but it makes for a more thematic deckbox than a standard plastic one.
 These deckboxes are often sold together with their playmats and the event poster in case that a kit pops up for sale.
 It is a nice extra to get, but there are better storage solutions out there for folks looking for LOTR LCG card storage.